 ||Fifty final selections announced

-Jeb Livingood will continue as series editor in 2017, and Natalie Diaz will be our guest editor.
+Jeb Livingood will continue as series editor in 2018.
+Our 2018 guest editor is Kyle Dargan.

 - The poems submitted for Best New Poets 2019 must be unpublished work, or work published after January 1, 2018, and for which the writer currently

 retains all rights (allowing the writer to publish it again without permission from another magazine or publisher).

-- Because many of our initial readers are former or current editors of Meridian, poems previously published in Meridian are NOT eligible for our 2017 edition.
+- Because many of our initial readers are former or current editors of Meridian, poems previously published in Meridian are NOT eligible.